Pierro55/Loop/README.md

 	<img src="https://github.com/Pierro55/Loop/blob/main/Images/Loop.jpg" width=70% height=70%>
 </p>

-This is a modification for the original Prusa MK3S+ which purpose is to automate the printing process and enable continuous printing.
+With this modification for the original Prusa MK3S+ you can put your 3D printer on autopilot and enable continuous printing.

 You can see the first version of the mechanism working in the following video: